johanlundahl/temp_sensor/README.md

 Ctrl-a then k then y
 ```

-### Microcontrol wifi AP
-A fresh install of MicroPython has a wifi AP.
-Read the following to figure out the IP of the microcontrol and how to connect to it http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#wifi

 ### Get IP of microcontrol
 The IP of the microcontrol is needed when uploading files to the microcontrol.
 Log on to the microcontrol and enter the following from the command line:
 ```python